 Recycling is mandatory in Lancaster Township (by Ordinance 1990-02) for all residents, apartment dwellers, and businesses within the township.
 No recyclable materials are permitted in trash containers.

-- Recyclable materials will be picked up each week on the same day that trash is collected, although it may not be picked up at the same time as the trash.
-This is a weekly pickup, however, you are encouraged to put out your recycling container only when it is full.
+- Recycling is a weekly collection picked up the same day your trash is collected, although it may not be picked up at the same time as the trash.

 - Recycle containers can be purchased at the township office at a cost of $10.00 each.
-If you purchase a recycle container at a retail store, please be sure it is clearly marked RECYCLING so it does not get picked up by the trash hauler and thrown in with the trash.
+If you purchase a recycle container at a retail store, be sure the container is clearly marked RECYCLING.

-Residents are encouraged to visit LCSWMA’s website and social media pages for more helpful information and tips on what can be recycled and how:
+Residents should visit LCSWMA’s website for more information and tips on what can be recycled and how.